logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 <!-- tab:start -->
 <div id="overview">

+You can send custom metrics from your .NET Core application using Logzio.App.Metrics.
 Logzio.App.Metrics is an open-source and cross-platform .NET library used to record metrics within an application and forward it to Logz.io.

 These instructions show you how to: